babel/website/docs/plugin-proposal-pipeline-operator.md

 }
 ```

 The pipeline proposal is one of four competing implementations.
-Configure with proposal to use with the required `"proposal"` option.
+Configure which proposal to use with the required `"proposal"` option.

 | Value | Proposal | Version added |
 | ----- | -------- | ------------- |